What About My Privacy?

 An attorney with extensive background in adoption can advise you if you have concerns about your privacy.
 If you are seeking to keep information confidential, your lawyer can assist you.
 Joyce Schwensen is a Washington adoption attorney and has worked as the executive director of an adoption agency.
 She has a history of helping women and men place children in loving adoptive homes, including birth parents who want to keep the adoption completely private.

-Law Offices of Joyce S. Schwensen represents birth mothers across the state, including Seattle, Tacoma, Spokane and Vancouver.
+Law Office of Joyce S. Schwensen represents birth mothers across the state, including Seattle, Tacoma, Spokane and Vancouver.

 Information on Privacy in an Adoption

 - Birth Certificates in Adoption

 The birth parents may decide to go forward with an open adoption or a closed adoption.
 In an open adoption, the birth parents and the adopted child or adoptive parents maintain some form of relationship.
 The birth parents and child in an open adoption may communicate occasionally through cards or letters or regularly on the phone or visits.

 In a closed adoption, only non-identifying information, like medical history or other information that cannot be used to find out a parent’s name, is provided to the adoptive parent and/or child.

 In any adoption, you will be asked to fill out a medical history.
 The medical history is vital, because the adoptive parents can use the history to anticipate any potential health issues the child may experience.